Q-point/Story-telling-AI/README.md

 2. Install the requirements
 3. Upgrade requests separately
 4. Install piper-tts for text to speech.
-5. Start application
-6. Navigate to http://127.0.0.1:8000 and ask the chatbot to provide a kids story.
+5. Start application, navigate to http://127.0.0.1:8000 and ask the chatbot to provide a story.

 # Notes: